agalue/opennms-drift-kubernetes/README.azure.md

 ## Security Groups

-When configuring Kafka, the `hostPort` is used in order to configure the `advertised.listeners` using the EC2 public FQDN.
+When configuring Kafka, the `hostPort` is used in order to configure the `advertised.listeners` using the workers public FQDN.
 For this reason, the external port (i.e. `9094`) should be opened.
 Fortunately, AKS does that auto-magically for you, so there is no need for changes.

 However, by default, with AKS there is no public IP for the nodes; hence, nothing is reported via metadata.
 For this reason, external Kafka won't work.
 There is a [feature in preview](https://docs.microsoft.com/en-us/azure/aks/use-multiple-node-pools#assign-a-public-ip-per-node-in-a-node-pool) to let AKS assign a public IP per node in a node pool.